INDIVIDUAL HERBS

 3. Unprepared, it treats the Lungs, baked, it treats the Spleen.

-4. It can be used alone as a decocted drink for chronic cough leading to loss of voice.
+4. It can be used alone as a decocted drink for chronic coughing leading to loss of voice.

 5. It can be combined with vinegar and burned so that it smokes the area while the patient squats over it to treat hemorrhoids and postpartum vaginal pain.
 It can also be decocted to steam and wash the area.